A Southern Ocean regular: orcas, also known as killer whales

 To understand more about Ross Sea orcas, the GEMM Lab of Oregon State University has collaborated with New Zealand scientists from the National Institute of Weather and Atmosphere (NIWA) and Gateway Antarctica of the University of Canterbury, collecting ecological data on Type C killer whales in the Ross Sea.

-Ross Sea killer whales commuting between Antarctica and New Zealand
+Ross Sea orcas commuting between Antarctica and New Zealand

 New Zealand and Italian scientists have discovered that Type C killer whales swim 4,900 km (3,050 miles) from Antarctic to northern New Zealand.